 DISNEY’S MADAGASCAR MEETS MANNERS!

-Tame Your Manners® at KAMP® Safari is a fun, meaningful and most importantly, memorable way for a child to learn manners.
+Tame Your Manners® at KAMP® Safari is a fun, meaningful and most important, memorable way for a child to learn manners.
 Any adult or child who reads this book will delight in the clever illustrations and correlations of animal characteristics to the manners advice.

 Phrases like Lions Don’t Need to Roar, Don’t Be a Whino Rhino, and Stand Tall like a Giraffe are easy-to-grasp concepts for children.

 With the demanding schedules of parents, caregivers, and teachers, the importance of social skills is often overlooked.
 Learning social skills early, especially during childhood, can shape a child’s character and greatly impact his or her life for the better.